RPA

 With her small crew, HR director Sandi Mauro carried out her routine.
 She obtained workers’ compensation figures from management and created a series of Excel spreadsheets, which she then forwarded to payroll for processing.

 However, the payroll manager noticed a problem after the payroll was finished.
-Mauro looked into it and found that one of the files had been organized wrong, meaning that all 600 employees were scheduled to get someone else’s salary.
+Mauro looked into it and found that one of the files had been organized wrong, meaning all 600 employees were scheduled to get someone else’s salary.

 Planning compensation used to take an entire month.
 In contrast, using the new system takes a week and is error-free.